react-navigation/react-navigation/docs/api/navigators/StackNavigator.md

   - `visible` - Boolean toggle of header visibility.
 Only works when `headerMode` is `screen`.
   - `title` - Title string used by the navigation bar, or a custom React component
   - `right` - Custom component displayed on the right side of the header
+  - `style` - Style object for the navigation bar

 ### Examples